 The Waverly Story

 In 1896, a young British army officer by the name of Winston Churchill arrived in Bangalore and, as narrated by the ex-prime minister himself, fell in love with the weather, flowers and butterflies the city had to offer.
-In fact, the historic Waverly Hotel Bangalore Club proudly claims this butterfly obsessed officer still owes the club 13 Rupees from an unpaid bill during one of his visits.
-The young Lieutenant was a frequent visitor of the Waverly Hotel in Whitefield, Bangalore, where he is believed to have also stayed on occasion.
+In fact, the historic Waverly Hotel Bangalore Club proudly claims Winston Churchill still owes the club 13 Rupees from an unpaid bill during one of his visits.
 Rumour has it that during his visits, Churchill courted Rose Hamilton, the daughter of James Hamilton, who was the then owner of the Inn.
-The Waverly Inn still stands today as one of the top hotels in Whitefield, Bangalore, though it is now a private residence.
+The Waverly Inn still stands as one of the best hotel in Whitefield, Bangalore, though it is now a private residence.

 The history of Whitefield and its surrounding areas are imbibed in The Waverly Hotel & Residences in Whitefield through our 54 spacious rooms, modern British pub, hotel veranda, and the living room; providing a modern experience with historical notes Churchill would have appreciated.
 This hotel in Whitefield, Bangalore, experience can be summed up as old world charm in a modern setting.